 No, but there are two marinas a short drive away which should be able to help.

 Where are some good walks/cycle trails for families?

 There are many great walking and cycling trails of varying lengths around Houghton Mill.
-For example:

 Can we go fishing nearby?